tracedence/python_guided_project/README.md

 - Your program should be able to do basic operations such as addition, multiplication, subtraction, division etc.

+## Pre-requisites
+- Data structures
+- Working knowledge with class and functions
+- Working knowledge of operators in python
+- Application of basic mathematics

 Note:

 * You are not allowed to use any internal `complex number` library or a python package that handle complex numbers.